Second warning: I'm massively liberal. I bring this up because... etc. :-D

 TV: Firefly, How I Met Your Mother, Dr. Horrible's Sing Along Blog (I don't want to make a "web miniseries" category, okay.)
 I used to watch a lot of anime, but I sort of slipped away.

 Music: I love over the top power/symphonic metal -- Dragonforce, Blind Guardian, Nightwish, Hammerfall, those sorts of bands.
 I like music fairly generally, and I can't list many genres that I don't listen to sometimes.
 That said, the majority of my listening time is spent somewhere under the broad branches of the "rock" genre.
 I'm also a fan of folk, particularly the folk-rock branch; I've been listening to The Decemberists a lot lately.
+I've been really into Hamilton recently.

 Food: I like it.
 Honestly, I'll eat almost anything.
 I have a shameful weakness for fast food, though, especially since having a small child makes restaurants with a play area incredibly appealing.